TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

         Macy's Credit and Customer Services
         ATTN: Privacy Office
         P.O.
 Box 8215, Mason, OH 45040
-    *   *   If you choose to write to us, please include your name, address, phone number, and last 4 digits of your Macy’s proprietary or American Express co-brand credit card account number (if you have one) and state "NO THIRD PARTY SHARING" in your request.
+    *   *   If you choose to write to us, please include your name, address, phone number, and last 4 digits of your Macyâs proprietary or American Express co-brand credit card account number (if you have one) and state "NO THIRD PARTY SHARING" in your request.
     *   By phone at 1-888-529-2254

 Online Behavioral Advertising (OBA): Online behavioral advertising uses information about you to provide relevant, targeted advertising likely to be of interest to you.
 Click here for additional information on online behavioral advertising.
 If you would like to opt-out of online behavioral advertising, please click here.
 Please note that you will be opted out of all online behavioral advertising from all business members of the Network Advertising Initiative.
 If you opt-out, you may continue to see or receive online advertising from macys.com. however, these ads may not be as relevant to you.